 - The Girls' Choir was founded in 1995 and was one of the first girls' choirs to be introduced in an English Cathedral.
 The girls attend a variety of local and county schools, including King's School and sing regularly in the weekly schedule.

 - The Lay Clerks provide the alto, tenor and bass parts to the chorister treble line and are professional singers drawn from throughout Medway, Kent and even further afield.
-They include three choral scholars who are a recent addition to the music foundation of the Cathedral.
+They include three choral scholars, young and talented post-graduate singers often pursuing further study at one of the London Conservatoires or Universities.

 For the weekly round of eight choral services, the boys or the girls sing with six Lay Clerks; however, sometimes, for great Cathedral occasions, all three parts of the choir come together.

 Rochester Cathedral Choir is frequently seen on television and heard on radio and has a formidable list of CD recordings to its name.
-The Choir is also well travelled, with tours in recent years taking them to the United States, Malta, Germany and Budapest.
+The Choir is also well travelled, with tours in recent years taking them to Holland, Malta and Germany.

 For further information, and for details about joining the choir, please click here.